mishamosher/awgproxy/UseWithVPN.md

 # Firefox Setup

-You will need to enable the Multi Account Container Tabs extension and a proxy extension, I recommend Sideberry, but Container Proxy also works.
+You will need to enable the Multi Account Container Tabs extension and a proxy extension, you can use Sideberry, Container Proxy, or something else.

 Create a container to be dedicated to this VPN, and then add the IP, port, username, and password from above.